Royal Canadian Legion: Associate

-Affiliate voting membership
+Affiliate

 Commonwealth subjects who do not qualify for ordinary or associate membership are eligible for affiliate membership.

-Affiliate non-voting membership

 Non-Commonwealth subjects from an Allied nation who support the aims and objects of The Royal Canadian Legion can apply for affiliate non-voting membership.

 Archives

 There is a Royal Canadian Legion fond at Library and Archives Canada.
 The archival reference number is R2966, former archival reference number MG28-I298.
 The fond covers the date range 1897 to 1987.
 It consists of: